RainyMrGab/comedy-connector/docs/initial-setup.md

   ?
 What javascript framework are you using angular
   ?
 Source Directory Path:  apps/frontend/cc-frontend/src
   ?
 Distribution Directory Path: dist/cc-frontend
   ?
-Build Command:  npm run build
+Build Command:  pnpm run build
   ?
-Start Command: npm run serve
+Start Command: pnpm run serve
   Using default provider  awscloudformation
   ?
 Select the authentication method you want to use: AWS profile ?
 Please choose the profile you want to use ComedyConnector